On Vector Spaces with Formal Infinite Sums: General strong vector spaces

-\subsection{Strong Vector Spaces as structures in a signature}
+\subsection{Strong vector spaces as structures in a signature}

-We give an equivalent description of $\Sigma\Vect_\k$ in terms of models of a theory in a (large) signature.
-We do this by defining $\Sigma\Vect_\k'$ to be the category of models of such a theory, define how to interpret every $\Sigma\Vect$ as a model and proving they every object in $\Sigma\Vect_\k'$ is isomorphic to some model coming from $\Sigma\Vect$.
+We give an equivalent description of $\Sigma\Vect$ in terms of models of a theory in a (large) signature.
+We do this by defining $\Sigma\Vect'$ to be the category of models of such a theory, defining how to interpret every object of $\Sigma\Vect$ as a model, and finally proving that every object in $\Sigma\Vect'$ is isomorphic to some model coming from $\Sigma\Vect$.
+In the following we denote by $\Card$ the (large) set of small cardinals.